-Centre issues new guidelines for international passengers entering India: All you need to know
+Centre issues revised guidelines for international arrivals: All you need to know

 New Delhi, Aug 02: The government has issued fresh guidelines for international passengers travelling into India that are applicable from August 8.